 Ingredients & Substitutions

-I think dark chocolate imparts a rich cocoa flavor with that touch of bitterness that pairs well with sweet fruit, so I used a chocolate bar of 78% and just pounded it into the “chips”.
-Any chocolate will work in these cookies so feel free to customize to your sweetness preference.
+I think dark chocolate imparts a rich cocoa flavor with that touch of bitterness that pairs well with sweet fruit.
+I buy a chocolate bar and pound it into chunks inside a zip-lock bag.
+The irregular pieces look better and melt differently than uniform chips.

-- Before you add the berries to the batter you are making, toss them in a tablespoon or two of regular flour.
+- Before you add the berries to the batter, toss them in a tablespoon or two of regular flour.
 This will help them stay evenly distributed throughout the batter.

 Here are the ingredients I used in the recipe below: